Strong Content Marketing Encourages Sales

 Will the content achieve the first Brand Objective?
 In other words, will the individual who finds and reads your content online be convinced to start the journey to purchase?
 Will your content move them to action?
 All beginning content marketing should reach for this goal.

-What is the target audience fpr this content?
+What is the target audience for this content?
 What group of people do you intend to reach?
 What problems are you solving?
 Content must be focused on targeted audience, including social media groups.

 What will be the central figure or concept of the content?
-Where will people place themselves them after reading the content?
+Where will people place themselves after reading the content?
 Does the content relate to the readers vision, goals, and hopes?
 A content marketing plan is invisible to the customer being lead towards a sale.
-The customer’s need fulfilled is the central figure in content.
+The customer’s needs are the central figure of content.

 What is the most powerful or unique selling point in the content?
 Does the content emphasize the strength of the primary selling point?
 Is it telling the story with the correct direction?
 Content Marketing uses its greatest strengths to solve a problem or fill a need.